gristlabs/grist-help/help/integrators.md

 - [KonnectzIT](https://plan.konnectzit.com/feedback/grist-integration)
 - [n8n](https://n8n.io/integrations/n8n-nodes-base.grist)

-## Integrations via Pabbly Connect
+## Configuring Integrators

-Each services provides its own way to configure the connection between Grist and other services.
+Each integrator provides its own way to configure the connection between Grist and other services.

-Pabbly Connect has created a few videos walking through how to set up an integration with Grist using Pabbly Connect.
+[Pabbly Connect](https://www.pabbly.com/connect/integrations/grist/) has created a few videos walking through how to set up an integration with Grist using Pabbly Connect.
 [Pabbly Connect Youtube - Grist Playlist](https://www.youtube.com/channel/UCVA5GKy8qpDxQR5xSt_zcJg/search?query=grist)

-## Integrations via Zapier

-Each services provides its own way to configure the connection between Grist and other services.
-As an example, here is a walkthrough of how an integration with Grist can be configured using [Zapier](https://zapier.com/apps/grist/integrations).
+Included below is a walkthrough of an example of how an integration with Grist can be configured using [Zapier](https://zapier.com/apps/grist/integrations).

 Grist can trigger a workflow whenever there is a new or updated record